Dear Home Ec 101,

 Living in Michigan

-The busy seasons happen throughout our lives, it’s not just when the kids are little, although for many people this is the first time we encounter that complete sense of overwhelm.
-The how did I get into this and how do I undo it.
-Your situation is unique and yet, it isn’t.
-You really aren’t alone.
-You are a caregiver, but also a college student.
+Your situation is unique, and yet, it isn’t.
+You aren’t alone.
+You are a caregiver but also a college student.
 It’s good to see that you haven’t lost your identity in the care of your family.
-I’m certainly not an expert, but I see time and again that’s where the danger of depression often lurks.
+I’m not an expert, but it doesn’t take one to notice that depression often lurks down that path.

-Your house took a long time to get into the overloaded shape it is in and it’s going to take time and energy to undo it.
+Your house took a long time to accumulate too much stuff, and it will take time and energy to undo it.
 Too much stuff means you have to spend too much time caring for it.
 Ignore the sunk costs and work on getting rid of things.

 To address your main concerns, let’s call it the…